Get Free Lodging + Meals: Work Exchange Programs Travel Hack

 • Anything the host doesn’t cover

-That’s why people can travel for months on what would normally cover a short vacation.
+That’s why people can travel for months or even all year long on the smallest monthly budgets.

 Most hosts want at least one week.
 Some want two to four weeks.
 A few want longer.